syncfusion-content/maui-docs/MAUI/TextInputLayout/Getting-Started.md

 {% endtabs %}

 ### Adding hint
 Floating label for the text input layout can be added by setting the `Hint` property.
-Visibility of the hint can be collapsed by setting the `ShowHint` property to `false`.
-By default, this property is set to `true`.
+Visibility of the hint can be collapsed by setting the `ShowHint` property to `false.` By default, this property is set to `true.`

 {% tabs %}